nf-core/phaseimpute

 Start with simulation --steps simulate

-This steps of the pipeline allows to create synthetic low-coverage input files by downsizing high density input data.
+This step of the pipeline allows to create synthetic low-coverage input files by downsizing high density input data.
 A typical use case is to obtain low-coverage input data from a sequenced sample.
-This method is useful for comparing the imputation results to the truth and evaluate the quality of the imputation.
-You can skip this steps if you already have low-pass genome sequencing data.
-A sample command for this steps is:
+This method is useful for comparing the imputation results to a truth dataset and evaluate the quality of the imputation.
+The truth file for each sample here, is obtained by calling the variants from the high density input data provided it can also be provided through --input-truth

 The required flags for this mode are: